-- Dividends received from non-listed companies and treated as capital income, may be non-taxable up to 90,000 euro if the net wealth of a company is large. - 30 % of dividends received from listed or non-listed companies (treated as capital income) are non-taxable. - Imputed rent of ownedoccupied dwelling
+- Dividends received from non-listed companies and treated as capital income, may be non-taxable up to 90,000 euro if the net wealth of a company is large.
+In 2012 this limit was reduced to 60,000 euro. - 30 % of dividends received from listed or non-listed companies (treated as capital income) are non-taxable. - Imputed rent of owned-occupied dwelling